igordejanovic/parglare/docs/index.md

 A pure Python LR/GLR parser with integrated scanner.

 !!! note
-    The docs are work in progress.
+    The docs is work in progress.
+Stay tuned. :)

 ## Feature highlights